Modern Monetary Theory: Interaction between government and the banking sector

 MMT is based on an account of the "operational realities" of interactions between the government and its central bank, and the commercial banking sector, with proponents like Scott Fullwiler arguing that understanding reserve accounting is critical to understanding monetary policy options.

 A sovereign government typically has an operating account with the country's central bank.
 From this account, the government can spend and also receive taxes and other inflows.
 Each commercial bank also has an account with the central bank, by means of which it manages its reserves (that is, money for clearing and settling interbank transactions).

-When a government spends money, its Treasury debits its operating account at its Central Bank and deposits this money into private bank accounts (and hence into the commercial banking system).
-This money increases the total deposits in the commercial bank sector.
-Taxation works oppositely: Private bank accounts are debited; thus, deposits in the commercial banking sector fall.
-In the United States, a portion of tax receipts are deposited in the treasury operating account, and a portion in commercial banks' designated Treasury Tax and Loan accounts.
+When a government spends money, its central bank debits its Treasury's operating account and credits the reserve accounts of the commercial banks.
+The commercial bank of the final recipient will then credit up this recipient's deposit account by issuing bank money.
+This spending increases the total reserve deposits in the commercial bank sector.
+Taxation works in reverse: taxpayers have their bank deposit accounts debited, along with their bank's reserve account being debited to pay the government; thus, deposits in the commercial banking sector fall.